What is Areola Re-pigmentation

 After Your Procedure

 You will need to follow specific steps for one week after each areola tattooing session.
-I will give you an after care kit with medical grade supplies and detailed instructions.
+After care kit with medical grade supplies and detailed instructions are included.
 Although you will not need to take time off from work, you should keep your recovery period and after care in mind when scheduling your procedure appointments around work, social, or travel plans.